-1867 The aggregated length compositions for both fishery-independent surveys, CCFRP and the CDFW ROV, were fit reasonably well with an underestimation of fish at around 40-45 cm 1868 in the ROV survey.
-Both of these surveys were conducted in California state waters and 1869 represent samples from inside and outside the MPAs.
-The annual fits to the CCFRP length 1870 data were not as well fit as other data sources in any given year, but the observation of 1871 larger fish when the survey expanded north in 2017 is pronounced.
-The Pearson residuals 1872 are presented in Figure 71 and exhibit no clear pattern.
-The model estimated mean length 1873 was increasing from 2014-2016 prior to the survey's expansion (Figure 72).
-The model did 1874 not fit the decrease in observed mean length in 2019, but did capture the increase in mean 1875 age in 2022.
-Age data were available from 2018, 2019 and 2022 from the CCFRP survey and 1876 were input as conditional age-at-length data.
-The data had a slightly higher proportion of 1877 older fish given estimated growth (Figure 73).
-Of note is that all of these ages represent the 1878 time period after the survey expanded and selectivity was estimated to be asymptotic.
-1879
+The aggregated length compositions for the fishery-independent survey, CCFRP, was fit reasonably well.
+The annual fits to the CCFRP length data were not as well fit as other data sources in any given year, but the observation of larger fish when the survey expanded north in 2017 is pronounced.
+The Pearson residuals are presented in Figure 71 and exhibit no clear pattern.
+The model estimated mean length was increasing from 2014-2016 prior to the survey's expansion (Figure 72).
+The model did not fit the decrease in observed mean length in 2019, but did capture the increase in mean age in 2022.
+Age data were available from 2018, 2019 and 2022 from the CCFRP survey and were input as conditional age-at-length data.
+The data had a slightly higher proportion of older fish given estimated growth (Figure 73).
+Of note is that all of these ages represent the time period after the survey expanded and selectivity was estimated to be asymptotic.
+No trend was observed from the Pearson residuals (Figure 71).